varunt23/w251hw9/README.md

-For the single worker the  training the time was for one epoch I have uploaded the weights and biases report for this as well in the repo
+For the single worker the  training the time was  around 1 hour for one epoch I have uploaded the weights and biases report for this as well in the repo

 For the parralel training I have created the notebook to run both workers but